Catchment Hydrology research group at INRAE* in Antony

 - to develop methods for transferring tools and methodologies to operational services and engineering consultancy firms in hydrology, adapting them to their different needs.

-The team is part of the HYCAR Research Unit (Anthropised Continental Hydrosystems – Resources, Risks, Restoration) of Irstea’s Water Department.
+The team is part of the HYCAR research unit (Continental Hydrosystems – Resources, Risks, Restoration) of the AQUA Department of INRAE.
 INRAE (National Research Institute for Agriculture, Food and Environment) is a public institute of scientific and technological research (EPST), under the double supervision of the Ministries in charge of research and agriculture in France.
 INRAE was created on 1 January 2020, from the merger of Irstea and INRA.